-Scotland has published its Digital First Service Standard, which sets out 22 different criteria that each project should meet to ensure that it is contributing to the vision created by the Scottish Government.
-As stated:
+National digital standards serve to provide a set minimum design principles for digital services, specifying criteria that all digital services developed by public services must meet.
+Scotland has published its Digital First Service Standard, which sets 22 different criteria that each project meet to ensure that it is contributing to the vision created by the Scottish Government.
+As stated within the document